Aliases for ABCC8 Gene

 ABCC8 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 8) is a Protein Coding gene.
-Diseases associated with ABCC8 include neonatal diabetes mellitus and hypoglycemia.
+Diseases associated with ABCC8 include hyperinsulinemic hypoglycemia, familial, 1 and hypoglycemia of infancy, leucine-sensitive.
 Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include ion channel binding and potassium ion transmembrane transporter activity.
 An important paralog of this gene is ABCC5.

 UniProtKB/Swiss-Prot for ABCC8 Gene

 Subunit of the beta-cell ATP-sensitive potassium channel (KATP).
 Regulator of ATP-sensitive K(+) channels and insulin release.